alvinteh/eslintrc/README.md

 Usage
 -------

 Add a `.eslintrc` file to your project which extends `alvinteh`.
-Exampls as follows:
+Example as follows:

 ```
 {